I have posted the following (in a similar version) on all of my social media:

 Many different friends/followers groups comment on my social media posts.
 Their opinions are not my opinions.
 In 99.9% of the cases, I do not remove opinions – I will continue to support their ability to express themselves.

-I base my opinions on my best knowledge of a subject at the time than I’m communicating.
-You might not be fully aware of my education, training, or knowledge on the subject.
+I base my opinions on the best knowledge of a subject at the time that I’m communicating.
+You might not know my education, training, or knowledge on the subject.
 I try to seldom comment on issues where I am ignorant.
-Again, the barriers described above limit our ability to communicate entirely through social media.
+Again, the abovementioned barriers limit our ability to communicate entirely through social media.

 My opinions change over time.
 Beliefs of the past are not indicative of my beliefs of today (yesterday and today are very different).

-I often repost memes, videos, and post from others.
+I often repost memes, videos, and posts from others.
 These reposts are not indicative of my support of another’s opinions.
-There is a broader context for all of the reposts that may not be clear with the limited ability to communicate via social media.
+Given the limited ability to communicate via social media, there is a broader context for all of the reposts that may not be clear.

-I often “like” a post from people and groups that I follow.
+I often “like” posts from people and groups I follow.
 These reposts are not indicative of my support of another’s opinion.
-There is a broader context for all of the reposts that may not be clear with a limited ability to communicate entirely through social media.
+There is a broader context for all of the reposts that may not be clear, with a limited ability to communicate entirely through social media.

 Public expressions of beliefs, ideas, and opinions are essential, and they should not be suppressed – we move forward through ideas and discussions.